Bhopal State: Qudsia Begum

 In 1819, 18-year-old Qudsia Begum (also known as Gohar Begum) took over the reins after the assassination of her husband.
 She was the first female ruler of Bhopal.
-Although she was illiterate, she was brave and refused to follow the purdah tradition.
+She refused to follow the purdah tradition.
 She declared that her 2-year-old daughter Sikander will follow her as the ruler.
 None of the male family members dared to challenge her decision.
 She cared very well for her subjects and took her dinners only after receiving the news every night that all her subjects had taken meals.
 She built the Jama Masjid (mosque) and her beautiful palace the 'Gohar Mahal'(also called Nazar Bagh) in Bhopal.
 She ruled till 1837 when she died having adequately prepared her daughter for ruling the state.

 Sikander Jahan Begum

 In 1844, Sikander Begum succeeded her mother as the ruler of Bhopal.
-Like her mother, she too never observed purdah.
-She was trained in the martial arts, and fought many battles during her reign (1844–1868).

 During the Indian rebellion of 1857, she sided with the British and crushed all those who revolted against them.
 She did a lot of public welfare too – she built roads and reconstructed the fort.
 She also built the Moti Masjid (meaning the Pearl Mosque) and Moti Mahal (the Pearl Palace).